Who is Traffick911?

 Restoration – Provide a safe place where victims receive unconditional love and nurturing.

-Traffick911 was named the 2013 Outstanding Organization of the Year by the Fort Worth Commission for Women with commendations by the Fort Worth City Council, mayor and State Senator Wendy Davis.
+Traffick911 was named the 2013 Outstanding Organization of the Year by the Fort Worth Commission for Women with commendations by the Fort Worth City Council, mayor and a State Senator.
 We also have been recognized by Homeland Security Investigations as a most-valued partner in this battle to save our American children from sexual slavery.

 Traffick911 has trained thousands of first responders across the country, including Dallas/Fort Worth International Airport Police, Homeland Security Investigations, Texas Department of Public Safety, local law enforcement, educators, medical personnel, juvenile justice staffs at the county and state level, CPS regional supervisors and caseworkers, DAs, etc. Not only do we receive the highest evaluations, we have documented identifications and rescues out of our trainings.
 For instance before we trained Cook Children’s Hospital, they had identified zero victims of trafficking.
 Within 8 months, they had identified 11 victims.